sleepymole/vjudge/README.md

 python run.py
 ```

 You can access the server at http://localhost:8080/.
+The default password for admin is `123456`.
+Please change it
+immediately.
+Note that only moderate or higher role can register new users.